zz-jason/leanstore/README.md

 ## Acknowledgments

-Thanks the LeanStore authors for the great [leanstore](http://github.com/leanstore/leanstore) project and the idea behind it.
+Thanks the LeanStore authors for the great [leanstore](http://github.com/leanstore/leanstore) project and ideas behind it.